-TestDrive reflects the pinnacle of code free UI automation.
+TestDrive reflects the pinnacle of code-free UI automation.
 There is no code to change when the application changes.
-The way the solution is architected with data, checking, logic, linking and interfaces abstracted from scripts (process and steps) reduces the impact of change from the start.
-But also, the patented features such as automatic UI annotation means that changing object technical parameters, names or locations are handled automatically.
-This is especially important where you don’t have any control of them in your vendor supplied applications.
-But the busy-sense, self-healing, drag and drop interface, data drive and automatic picture taking capabilities all add to the minimised maintenance and maximised usability goals.
+The way the solution is architected with data, checking, logic, linking and interfaces abstracted from scripts (process and steps) reduces the impact of the change from the start.
+But also, the patented features such as automatic UI annotation means that changing object technical parameters, names, or locations are handled automatically.
+This is especially important where you don’t have any control over them in your vendor-supplied applications.
+But the busy-sense, self-healing, drag and drop interface, data drive, and automatic picture-taking capabilities all add to the minimized maintenance and maximized usability goals.

-Reuse is a key goal which drove TestDrive’s architecture, but also the approach to responsive web testing on mobile and other devices.
-This has meant that a single script can test any mobile device that the browser can emulate such as a Samsung phone or tablet, a Nokia phone, an iPad or iPhone, HTC etc. A single solution supporting eCommerce channels.
+Reuse is a key goal that drove TestDrive’s architecture, but also the approach to responsive web testing on mobile and other devices.
+This has meant that a single script can test any mobile device that the browser can emulate such as a Samsung phone or tablet, a Nokia phone, an iPad or iPhone, HTC, etc. A single solution supporting eCommerce channels.
 Look for reuse.

 This is an extract from a whitepaper titled “The Test Automation Silver Bullet, Myth or Reality”.
 You can read the whole article here.